US: Donald Trump reacts to China with tariff increase | DW | 23.08.2019

 President Trump lashed out at Jerome Powell, chairman of the Federal Reserve.
 Powell, who Trump nominated for the role in 2018, had told a meeting of central bankers that the president's trade wars had complicated the Fed's ability to set interest rates and contributed to a global economic slowdown.

-"Who is our bigger enemy, Jay Powell or Chairmain Xi?"
-Trump reacted on Twitter, also referencing Chinese Premier Xi Jinping.
+"Who is our bigger enemy, Jay Powell or Chairman Xi?"
+Trump reacted on Twitter, also referencing Chinese President Xi Jinping.

 jsi/se (AFP, Ap, Reuters)